evanwill/web-cites/content/1-citing.md

 ## Guidelines

-Keep in mind that many citation style guides are seriously out of date with modern scholarship methods and information sources, thus inadequately describe how to handle citing web resources.
-Few style guides mention the use of web archive links and some dictate not citing web pages at all (which seems a particularly lazy and risky practice).
-*IMO:* Rather than following the details of a citation style, it is better for ongoing scholarship to provide as much detail as possible for people to understand and find your evidence.
-It is often helpful to provide an "accessed on" date so that people will know *when* you are citing.

 If you are citing a live website, include the full normal citation, but add the archive link at the end:

 > "Coronavirus Disease 2019 (COVID-19)." *University of Idaho*, 21 Sept.
 2020, www.uidaho.edu/vandal-health-clinic/coronavirus (archived at: https://perma.cc/T8YP-BFC9 ).